 History of “Smokie” and “Spirit of Smokie”

-1996 brought the third re-incarnation of “Smokie” with remaining original member Terry Uttley.
-Alan Silson had departed to later form his own band with “Spirit of Smokie” members, including fellow original Ron Kelly, Andy Whelan and Graham Kearns.
+1996 brought the third incarnation of ‘Smokie’ with remaining original member Terry Uttley.
+Alan Silson had departed, to later form his own band with ‘Spirit of Smokie’ members including fellow original Ron Kelly, Andy Whelan and Graham Kearns.

 Spirit of Smokie - Keeping the Spirit Alive

-Though famous at concerts for the sound of the original seventies band, the live success of “My Baby” in Europe and Russia lead to continual requests from audiences for more original material: This resulted in the release of the new album “Changes” under the title “Barton”.
-Watch for details.
+Famous at concerts for the sound of the original seventies band, the live success of “My Baby” in Europe and Russia lead to continual requests from audiences for more original material: This resulted in the release of a new album “Changes” under the title “Barton”.

 Phone: +49 1522 3182712

 Your Booking and Touring Agency